Youth Pathways for High School Students

 Fees

-In most instances, study at OSTC will be fully funded, with no cost to you or secondary school.
+In most instances, study at OSTC will be fully funded, with no cost to you or your secondary school.
 However, please note that OSTC is only funded for a limited number of places.

 Entry requirements